Tresjs/rapier/docs/components/rigid-body.md

 const jumpCube = () => {
   if (rigidCubeRef.value) {
-    // if you mass is 1 your object will not move rigidCubeRef.value.rigidBodyInfos.rigidBodyDesc.mass = 5
     rigidCubeRef.value.instance.applyImpulse({ x: 0, y: 15, z: 0 }, true)
   }
 }